 4. Before the wedding: consider wedding insurance

-Weddings in Canada can cost upwards of $30,000, according to the 2015 Weddings Bells magazine report.
+Weddings in Canada can cost upwards of $30,000.
 Wedding insurance can help cover financial losses which could occur due to wedding cancellation, lost deposits for vendors, and lost or damaged attire (such as a wedding dress).
 A BrokerLink broker can help a couple determine the type of wedding insurance which will best protect their big day.

 Say “I do” to insurance advice